inglettronald/guard/README.md

 <b>RoadMap:</b>
 - [x] Implement a basic `@Guard.Null` annotation for variable declaration that null checks the resolved value of that line.
+- [ ] Test framework and toolchain cleanup
 - [ ] Expand that system to check each step along the way (see usages, this is psuedo optional chaining)
 - [ ] Implement safe returns out of Expression statements with null checks at each step along the way
 - [ ] Implement error handling for improper annotation usage